Lord-of-Waffles/InfoSec24/Week3HackToLearnHacking.md

 Older block are archived using digital signature trees to save disk space.

-To allow value to be split and combined, transactions contain multiple inputs & outputs
+To allow value to be split and combined, transactions contain multiple inputs & outputs.

-the traditional banking model achieves a level of privacy by limiting access to information to the parties involved and the trusted third party
+The traditional banking model achieves a level of privacy by limiting access to information to the parties involved and the trusted third party.

-a new system for electronic transactions without relying on trust

 ## a)
 Here we go!
 I'm doing these levels in the virtual Debian machine installed last week.